Khalid A. Al-Falih: Achievements

-Khalid Al-Falih was listed on the Forbes Most Powerful People for 2016.
+Al-Falih was listed on the Forbes Most Powerful People for 2016.
 Forbes' annual ranking of The World's Most Powerful People identifies one person out of every 100 million whose actions mean the most.

-Khalid Al-Falih received the Distinguished Alumnus Award in 2013 from Texas A & M University.
+Al-Falih received the Distinguished Alumnus Award in 2013 from Texas A & M University.
 Established in 1962, the Distinguished Alumnus Award is the highest honor bestowed upon a former student of Texas A&M University.
 Since its inception, 225 individuals have been recognized for their significant contributions to their professions, Texas A&M University and their local communities.

-Khalid Al-Falih received the Petroleum Executive of the Year Award 2016 from Energy Intelligence.
+Al-Falih received the Petroleum Executive of the Year Award 2016 from Energy Intelligence.
 The Petroleum Executive of the Year award is the international energy industry's most prestigious award given in recognition of outstanding leadership by an executive in the international energy industry.

+Al Falih was presented with the ‘International Oil Diplomacy Person of the Year 2017’ Award at the Energy Institute’s International Petroleum (IP) Week on Feb.
+22 in London.